-However, Spanish and French governments haven’t changed their position on their own.
+However, the Spanish government hasn’t changed it position on its own.
 The Spanish Judiciary has complied with a ECHR – Grand Chamber ruling ordering the release of over 50 Basque prisoners, whom had been kept in prison through the artificial lengthening of their sentences.
 But meanwhile the Spanish Authorities have maintained and even worsened the exceptional measures against the rest of prisoners.
-Their situation raises three main concerns at this moment.
+Their situation raises two main concerns at this moment.
 (1) The policy of dispersion (keeping prisoners dispersed and as far as possible form their places of origin).
 (2) The refusal to release seriously ill prisoners.
-And (3) the incarceration of people condemned for belonging to political organisations and the ongoing legal processes against them.

 Basque political prisoners constitute the EPPK the Collective of Basque Political prisoners, which includes all the prisoners related to the political conflict who decide to become members and respect the collective decisions of the group.
 The EPPK has shown a clear commitment with the ongoing process and has taken unilateral steps to overcome the situation of prisoners, including to take all the possible legal actions.